On the Rayleigh-Ritz variational method: Conclusions

 \section{Conclusions}

 In this paper we have derived an important property of the RRVM in a way that may be suitable for an advanced course on quantum chemistry or quantum mechanics.
 Present approach illustrates the utility of a widely used kind of projection operators\cite{P68,SO96}.
-We think that our strategy is simpler than the one developed by MacDonald\cite{M33} several years ago.
-As stated above we have not proved the convergence of the sequence of eigenvalues $ E_{j}^{(N)}$, $N=2,3,\ldots $, because such a proof is beyond the scope of present pedagogical presentation.
-Klahn and Bingel\cite{KB77} discussed this point in detail.
+It is worth noticing that the arguments based on the vectors (\ref{eq:varphi}) and (\ref{eq:psi}) are almost identical, the only difference being that we compare the eigenvalues of $ H_{N}$ and $H_{N-1}$ with the former and the eigenvalues of $H$ and $H_{N}$ with the latter.
+We think that our strategy, which generalizes the exercise proposed by Szabo and Ostlund\cite{SO96}, is simpler than the one developed by MacDonald\cite{M33} several years ago.
+As stated above, Klahn and Bingel \cite{KB77} discussed the convergence of the RRVM in the case of the Hamiltonian operators that commonly appear in molecular physics and quantum chemistry.
+Here, we illustrated the performance of the method by means of a simple one-dimensional model suitable for an advanced course on quantum mechanics or quantum chemistry.